kollol-dev/Event-Manager/README.md

 npm run serve:docker:down
 ```

-### Run Mannual
-- Install all dependencies, Run `npm install`
-- Run `npm run serve`

-After this operation, the app server will start in `http://localhost:3000`

 ### APIs
 I have attached all APIs here as well.
 For more details abouts APIs, visit this [http://localhost:3000/api/v1/docs/](http://localhost:3000/api/v1/docs/) to see api documentation.